preemptive/jsdefender-samples/React/React17/protected/README.md

 ### **enableInDevelopmentMode**
 By setting `enableInDevelopmentMode` option of the plugin to `true`, the protection is enabled for all modes('development', 'production').
 To change this behavior, set this option as `false`.
 For more details refer to the [user guide](https://www.preemptive.com/jsdefender/userguide/en/webpack_plugin.html).

+### **excludeChunks**
+We excluded the React runtime chunk called `runtime-main` and the vendor chunk called `vendors-main` by providing those to the `excludeChunks` array.
+As a best practice, most of the time framework related and vendor chunks should not be protected because those type of chunks contain only 3rd party code.
+We recommend to exclude these chunks mostly because of performance reasons, but sometimes these contain code which cannot be correctly protected by JSDefender.